-- Explain, in your own words, why China's behaviour and handling of controversies with global implications appear 'too aggressive to be fully logical' (line 1) - Based on lines 19-25, explain the limitations of an understanding of US-China relations as simply a clash between two major powers - In your view, are Chinese interests as shaped by internal politics likely to be intrinsically incompatible with American and international interests or not? - Explain, in your words, why China's 'wolf warrior diplomacy' (line 54) and combative behaviour on the international stage 'makes perfect sense from the context of China's domestic politics' (lines 56-57) - How does Cunningham support his view that China is 'likely [to] become even more aggressive internationally in [President] Xi's third term' (lines 93-94)
+- Explain, in your own words, why China's behaviour and handling of controversies with global implications appear 'too aggressive to be fully logical' (line 1) - Based on lines 19-25, explain the limitations of an understanding of US-China relations as simply a clash between two major powers - In your view, are Chinese interests as shaped by internal politics likely to be intrinsically incompatible with American and international interests or not? - Explain, in your words, why China's 'wolf warrior diplomacy' (line 54) and combative behaviour on the international stage 'makes perfect sense from the context of China's domestic politics' (lines 56-57) - How does Cunningham support his view that China is 'likely [to] become even more aggressive internationally in [President] Xi's third term' (lines 93-94) - In what ways might China's internal politics shape its interactions with other countries? - In instances where there is a conflict between domestic interests and international pressures, Chinese policy-making tends to prioritise domestic interests.
+What are the possible reasons for such an inward-looking orientation?

 - 1. A leader's responsibility should always be to his or her own country, not other nations.
 (Cambridge 2019) - 2.
 Do events, rather than politicians, shape the future?
-(Cambridge 2017) - 'Politics is often more concerned with power than with people.'
+(Cambridge 2017) - 3.
+'Politics is often more concerned with power than with people.'
 Is this a fair statement?
 (RI 2019 Y6 CT2)